ibm-cloud-docs/discovery-data/entity-extractor.md

 ### Entity extractor output
 {: #entity-extractor-json}

 When the enrichment recognizes one of your custom entities in a document, an entry is added to the `enriched_text.entities` section of the JSON representation of the document.
-The section contains occurrences of entities that are recognized by your custom model along with those recognized by the built-in Entities enrichment.
+The section contains occurrences of entities that are recognized by your custom model along with entities that are recognized by the built-in Entities enrichment.
 The built-in enrichment uses the Watson NLP service to identity entites that are part of what it calls the *Natural Language Understanding* type system.
 For more information about the built-in Entities enrichment, see [Entities](/docs/discovery-data?topic=discovery-data-nlu#nlu-entities).

-The following JSON output is produced by a custom model named *literature* that recognizes family member mentions.
+The following JSON output is produced by a custom model that is named *literature* that recognizes family member mentions.

 ![Shows the JSON output of a document with a custom entity mention.](images/json-literature.png){: caption="Figure 11.
 JSON representation of a custom entity mention" caption-side="bottom"}

 ### Monitoring performance over time
 {: #entity-extractor-history}

 You can retrain your entity extractor model at any time.
-Each time you train the model, review the performance metric scores to determine whether your most recent changes increase or decrease the model's scores.
+Each time that you train the model, review the performance metric scores to determine whether your most recent changes increase or decrease the model's scores.

 1. To compare one test run against another, click **View score history**.